 The major components of PEPSC were designed in Verilog and synthesized using the Synopsys Design Compiler and Physical Compiler tools.
-Power results were obtained via VCS and Primetime-PX, assuming 100% utilization.
-Power characteristics for regular memory structures like dual-ported RFs and caches were obtained through an Artisan memory compiler while RFs with more than 2 read ports were designed in Verilog and synthesized.
+Power results were obtained via VCS and Primetime-PX, assuming 100 percent utilization.
+Power characteristics for regular memory structures like dual-ported RFs and caches were obtained through an Artisan memory compiler while RFs with more than two read ports were designed in Verilog and synthesized.

 The M5 simulator system was used to study the cache design and the DDP.
 The main memory latency was set at 200 cycles.
-The L2 size was 4kB per SIMD lane with 4-way associativity and a delay of 20 cycles.
-The L1 size was 512B per SIMD lane with 4-way associativity and a delay of 1 cycle.
+The L2 size was 4 kB per SIMD lane with four-way associativity and a delay of 20 cycles.
+The L1 size was 512B per SIMD lane with four-way associativity and a delay of one cycle.

-Sections IV-A, IV-B and IV-C present speedup information for the specific problem solved in isolation.
-Combined results showing the aggregate affect of all the modifications are presented in Sections IV-D and IV-E.
+Sections 4.1, 4.2, and 4.3 present speedup information for the specific problem solved in isolation.
+Combined results showing the aggregate affect of all the modifications are presented in Sections 4.4 and 4.5.